-Summer camp take place from 8th to 12th July 2019, at Fortwilliam Estate, Glencairn, by kind permission of the Evans-Bevan Family.
+Summer camp takes place from 6th to 10th July 2020, at Fortwilliam Estate, Glencairn, by kind permission of the Evans-Bevan Family.
 The cost of the camp is €160 for first child and €150 for siblings.
-Forms can be downloaded camp booking form 2019 The objective of the camp is that every child gains lots of knowledge regarding pony and riding skills.
+Please download camp form here wwpc-camp-booking-form-2020.
+The objective of the camp is that every child gains lots of knowledge regarding pony and riding skills.
 Camp qualification – In order to qualify for camp you must have participated in at least three paid rallies and a free tack rally.
 Members who have done two tack rallies in the previous years will be exempt from the tack cleaning but will be expected to do three paid rallies.
 Fort William Estate in Glencairn, (approx. 4 miles from Tallow, look out for signpost from the top of Tallow Hill, or if coming from Lismore direction, look out for signpost at Hornibrook’s garage.
-Please book in before 23th June https://www.itsplainsailing.com/club/wwpc
+Please book in before 19th June 2020 https://www.itsplainsailing.com/club/wwpc

 What happens at the Camp?
 During the week the children will be allocated one instructor.
 They will receive training in stable management, show jumping, dressage and cross country, depending on the ability of the child and pony.
 The camp is a residential camp for the ponies but not for the children.
 Ponies arrives between 6.30pm – 8pm on Sunday evening.
 Each pony will be allocated a stable so check with a committee member when you arrive.
 It is essential to get your pony settled in and your various bits and pieces unloaded as quickly as possible in order to avoid chaos.